oscarlevin/oscarlevin.github.io/index.md

 ## Teaching

-Since arriving at UNC in 2011, I have taught Discrete Mathematics many times, as well as Modern Geometry I, Abstract Algebra I and II, Calculus I and II, Topics in Calculus, Basic Analysis I and II, Algorithms and Data Structures, History of Math, as well as graduate courses in Logic, Discrete Mathematics, Graph Theory, Analysis, Problem Solving, and Applied Probability and Statistics.
+Since arriving at UNC in 2011, I have taught Discrete Mathematics many times, as well as Modern Geometry I, Abstract Algebra I and II, Calculus I and II, Topics in Calculus, Basic Analysis I and II, Algorithms and Data Structures, History of Math, and also graduate courses in Logic, Discrete Mathematics, Graph Theory, Analysis, Problem Solving, and Applied Probability and Statistics.

 Previously I taught a wide variety of courses at Coastal Carolina University and at the University of Connecticut while I did my graduate work there.